 That’s a darn good question and a subject near and dear to my heart.
 I drive a ’94 Honda Accord, which I got from a friend two years ago for a bargain.
 The fact that I have had the car for 2 years is excellent, but things are starting to “go” on it, so when is it time to think about replacing an old car?

 I guess the parameters you need to think about are:

 - Do you still owe money on the car from when you first bought it?
 You don’t want to “jettison” an asset and keep the debt, now do you?

-- If you total up the repair bills so far this year, and then divide it by the number of months so far, how much money is that?
-What you need to compare that with is how much would a new/used/clunker replacement would cost.
-Remember buying another car has a poop load of expenses including:
+- If you total up the repair bills this year and divide them by the number of months, how much money is that?
+It would help if you compared that with how much a new/used/clunker replacement would cost.
+Remember buying another car has a poop load of expenses, including:

 - Taxes (if you buy new)

 - Gas mileage, is this older car getting lousy gas mileage?
 In these days of gas at $1/litre, that is something to think about (maybe a newer smaller car gets better mileage).

 - Would it be cheaper to take the bus?
 This is a bigger question but maybe one to think about if you have moved downtown and are paying $100 a month in parking expenses!
 A car creates MANY extra costs, that maybe we don’t always look at.

 - Do you need a second car (in my case, the answer is YES for now)?
 Maybe you can last a couple of months with only one car?
 Those few months might save you a few bucks and show that you didn’t need that second car.